 In addition to a wide range of courses in mathematics and statistics, the Mathematical Sciences Department offers a unique selection of courses that consider mathematical and computational aspects of engineering, biology, and other scientific problems.

-The Master of Science degree programs are designed for persons seeking specializations in applied mathematics, engineering mathematics, mathematics, statistics, bioinformatics and computational biology.
+The Master of Science degree programs are designed for persons seeking specializations in actuarial science, applied mathematics, engineering mathematics, mathematics, statistics, bioinformatics and computational biology.